In Cuba, music and dance is a big part of life; it is everywhere!

 The Cuban son is considered the most important, and also most influential, music that evolved in 20th Century Cuba.

-Also read: Scuba diving adventures in Varadero Cuba
+Also read: Scuba Diving Adventures In Varadero Cuba!

-The Elegant Kizomba
+6. The Elegant Kizomba

 The Kizomba definition, or meaning, is something like “party” or “celebration” in Kimbundu, a Bantu language spoken in Angola.

-There are basic steps, and various figures like salidas (exits) in the Kizomba dance, but the man (or leader) decides what to do next for every Kizomba step the couple takes.
+There are basic steps and various figures like salidas (exits) in the Kizomba dance, but the man (or leader) decides what to do next for every Kizomba step the couple takes.

 This is one of the things that make this dance one of my absolute favorites, because the level of presence, connection, and communication you need with your partner is intense!